Hulk Hogan: Racism scandal and departure

 In July 2015, National Enquirer and Radar Online publicized an anti-black rant made by Hogan on a leaked sex tape recorded in 2007.
 In the recording, he is heard expressing disgust with the notion of his daughter dating a black man, referenced by repeated use of the racial slur "nigger".
 Hogan also said that he was "a racist, to a point".
 Once the recordings went public erupting in a media scandal, Hogan apologized for the remarks, which he said is "language that is offensive and inconsistent with [his] own beliefs".
-Radar Online later reported that Hogan had also used homophobic slurs on the leaked sex tape.
-It was also reported that Hogan had used racist language in a 2008 call to his then-imprisoned son, Nick, and also said that he hoped they would not be reincarnated as black males.
+Hogan reportedly also used homophobic slurs in the taped conversation.
+It was later reported that Hogan had used racist language in a 2008 call to his then-imprisoned son, Nick, and also said that he hoped they would not be reincarnated as black males.

 On July 24, WWE terminated their contract with Hogan; however, Hogan's lawyer said Hogan chose to resign.
 In response to the scandal, WWE removed almost all references to Hogan from their website, including his entry from its WWE Hall of Fame page and his merchandise from WWE Shop.
 Hogan's characters were removed from WWE video games, Mattel halted production of his action figures, and retailers including Target, Toys "R" Us, and Walmart pulled his merchandise from their online stores.
 Hogan gave an interview with Good Morning America on August 31 in which he pleaded forgiveness for his racist comments, attributing these to a racial bias inherited from his neighborhood while growing up.
 Hogan said that the term "nigger" was used liberally among friends in Tampa; former neighbors disputed this.

-Reaction from African-American wrestlers

 The scandal spurred a range of responses from across the professional wrestling industry.
 Hogan received some support from his African-American peers.
 Virgil, Dennis Rodman and Kamala each spoke positively about their experiences with Hogan and did not believe he was racist.
 Other black wrestlers working in the WWE made more critical comments, including Mark Henry, who said he was pleased by WWE's "no tolerance approach to racism" response and that he was hurt and offended by Hogan's manner and tone.
 Booker T said he was shocked and called the statements unfortunate.
 In the time that followed, numerous African-Americans associated with wrestling expressed some level of support for Hogan including: Rodman, The Rock, Booker T Kamala, Virgil, Mr. T, Henry, and Big E.

-Hogan returned to the WWE in 2018, and apologized to WWE wrestlers in a backstage statement.
-Several African-American wrestlers, including The New Day, Titus O'Neil, Mark Henry, Shelton Benjamin and JTG doubted the sincerity of Hogan's apology, due to Hogan warning wrestlers to be "mindful about being recorded without their knowledge" during his apology instead of addressing his comments.